animeshrisal/tinyemu-cheri/README.md

 6. A table has been created to hold the cheri instructions
 7. The cheri code was writtem for 64-bit systems.
 8. The project includes a `kernel.elf` that was used for testing and a `uncompressed.txt` file that shows the cheri assembly code
 9. There is a test folder that contains the original c code.
-The test
+The test prints a hello world using the uart and then tries to access out of bound memory.

 ### Things to do